 - 1. Courtesy, good conduct and citizenship.
-Respect for others, authority, and property should be emphasized in each school by teachers, staff and administrators. - 2.
-Disruptive students must not be allowed to deprive their peers of a quality education.
-The school environment shall be one where the safety, health and welfare of all students is paramount. - 3.
-There shall be an emphasis on personal responsibility, individual effort, self-motivation and a positive social attitude.
+Respect for others, authority, and property should be emphasized in each school by teachers, staff, and administrators. - 2.
+There shall be an emphasis on personal responsibility, individual effort, self-motivation, and a positive social attitude.
 Quality work habits should be developed, and individuality should be encouraged.
 All students do not work in the same way or at the same rate, requiring equal educational opportunities but not identical ones.
-Flexibility and variety within classrooms, as well as diversified instruction must be utilized to meet students' individual intellectual needs and learning styles. - 4.
+Flexibility and variety within classrooms, as well as diversified instruction must be utilized to meet students' individual intellectual needs and learning styles. - 3.
 Each child deserves the best and most appropriate education possible within a stimulating and supportive learning environment.
-Hanover's schools shall be places where all students can realize their potential.
+Hanover's schools shall be places where all students can realize their potential and soar to success.